robcarver17/pysystemtrade/docs/production.md

 Linux:
 ```
 # dumps everything into dump directory
-# make sure a mongo-db instance is running with correct directory, but ideally without any load; command line: `mongod --dbpath $MONGO_DATA`
+# make sure a MongoDB instance is running with correct directory, but ideally without any load; command line: `mongod --dbpath $MONGO_DATA`
 mongodump -o ~/dump/

 # copy dump directory to another machine or drive.
 This will create a directory $MONGO_BACKUP_PATH/dump/
 cp -rf ~/dump/* $MONGO_BACKUP_PATH
 ```

-This is done by the scheduled backup process (see [scheduling](#scheduling)), and also by [this script](#backup-mongo-dump)
+This is done by the scheduled backup process (see [scheduling](#scheduling)), and also by [this script](#backup-mongodb-dump)

 Then to restore, from a linux command line:
 ```
 cp -rf $MONGO_BACKUP_PATH/dump/ ~
-# Now make sure a mongo-db instance is running with correct directory
+# Now make sure a MongoDB instance is running with correct directory
 # If required delete any existing instances of the databases.
 If you don't do this the results may be unpredictable...
 mongo
 # This starts a mongo client